 7. UTST.
 26006.
 VOAD Matrix in WebEOC.
 (Complete)

 8. ESF 6.
 25847.
 Mass Care Planning and Preparation.
 (Ongoing)

 9. ESF 14.
 25527/25523.
 Long Term Recovery.
 (Ongoing)

 (ESF stands for FEMA Emergency Support Function.
 VDCT stands for Volunteer and Donations Coordination Team.
 UTST stands for Utah Support Team.

-Your organization can become a VOAD Partner.
-Scroll back to the list and contact any State or Region VOAD officer.
+Your organization may become a VOAD Partner.
+To do so, scroll back to the list and email a request to Richard Linford at firstname.lastname@example.org

 Sign up to hear from us in the event of a Utah disaster.

-UVOAD is a statewide umbrella organization comprised of existing voluntary agencies that may be active in any part of the disaster cycle (Prepare, Mitigate, Respond, Recover).
-Each member agency retains its own identity and independence.
+Again, UVOAD is a statewide umbrella organization comprised of existing voluntary agencies that may be active in any part of the disaster cycle (Prepare, Mitigate, Respond, Recover).
+Each member agency retains its own organizational identity and its legal and other independence.